HuveD/micro_roo_manager/docs/rules/rules.md

 6. Tool Usage Constraints and Task Delegation
    - The use of the `switch_mode` tool is prohibited.
 Instead, tasks must be delegated by creating subtasks using the `new_task` tool.
+   - For detailed instructions on specific tool usage, refer to the [Tool Usage Guide](./tool_guide.md).

 7. Response Language
    - Only use Korean for all responses.

 Methodology & Workflow